Mike-Hunag/Go_project/README.md

 # Configuration

-There is a .env in GoPost.
+There is an .env file in GoPost.

 `CHANNEL_SECRET`: Enter the Channel secret from the `Basic settings` page.<br>
 `CHANNEL_ACCESS_TOKEN`: Enter the Channel access token from the `Messaging API` page.<br>